Danack/RfcCodex/rfc_etiquette.md

 "I found some typos in the RFC" - probably fine to send off-list, particularly if you communicate with the RFC author already.
 "Please can you answer this question about the RFC" - possibly fine to send off-list, but only if you know the RFC author already.
 "The RFC is a terrible idea for these reasons" - should only be sent via the list.

+# Don't pressure people by private communication to vote

+Even with the best intentions, unsolicited off-list communications are rude.
+At best they don't have any effect, but most of the time they make the recipient uncomfortable.

+If you want to influence how people are going to vote, these things are appropriate:

+* Sending an email to internals saying that you would like to see this pass.
+* Posting on Reddit /r/php or other platform where discussions take place, and then posting a link to internals, saying "these are my thoughts".
+* Asking in a public communication channel asking someone in a neutral way 'are you going to vote?'.

+Private communications trying to change people's minds are a burden that make people receiving them feel bad, even if they aren't intentioned to help the project.